Overview of the Soils Report.

 Changes in Iowa soils Corn Suitability Rating from CSR to CSR 2

-At a AgriData, Inc., our standard is the USDA NRCS soils database so we will be including CSR 2 in our maps.
-In order to better communicate with you and your soils map customers, we will also have CSR data available.
-It is our understanding that CSR 2 will replace CSR in the NRCS data so please keep in mind that the two are not designed to be correlated.
+At a AgriData, Inc., our standard is the USDA NRCS soils database so we will be including CSR2 in our maps.
+In order to better communicate with you and your soils map customers, we will also have CSR data available for the foreseeable future.

 For additional information: http://www.dreamdirt.com/2012/08/26/iowas-new-csr2-how-does-it-affect-value/